Selectors are simple strings of text that specify fields and values.

 Selector values

 After the operator comes the selector value that we want to match.
 At the basic level, little explanation is needed and the examples in the above section (operators) make that clear.
-But because selector values can contain nearly anything (including text submitted from a search engine, for example), we need to take some special care with string-based selector values.
+But because selector values can contain nearly anything (including text submitted from user input, like a search for example), we need to take some special care with string-based selector values.
 If your selector value needs to contain a comma, you should surround your selector value in quotes, i.e.

 body*="sushi, tobiko"

 If you don't surround such a selector in quotes, then ProcessWire will assume the comma is starting another selector (see specifying multiple selectors, below).
 Selector values may not contain double quotes as part of the value to match, unless you escape them with a backslash character "\".
 Because the need to match double quotes is rare, a simpler approach is just to disallow double quotes from appearing in your selector values by filtering them out of user input.
+See the $sanitizer->selectorValue() method for a simple way to sanitize strings going into a selector.

 Selector values may contain single quotes or apostrophes.
 For that reason, single quotes aren't interchangeable with double quotes for surrounding selector values.